Online Privacy Notice

 If you are hired, Fannie Mae will keep personal information about you for the duration of your employment with Fannie Mae and as otherwise required by law.
 If your application is not successful, we may retain and use your personal information for a further fixed period in accordance with our record retention protocols in order to consider you for other job opportunities where permitted by applicable law and/or for as long as necessary to comply with legal requirements.

-As a California resident, you have certain rights under the CPRA related to personal information Fannie Mae collects about you.
+As a California resident, you have certain rights under the CCPA related to personal information Fannie Mae collects about you.
 You may be able to exercise the following rights, subject to certain exceptions and limitations:

 - The right to know the categories and specific pieces of personal information we collect, use, and disclose about you, the categories of sources from which we collected personal information about you, our purposes for collecting or disclosing personal information, and the categories of third parties with which we have disclosed personal information;